feiglab/locprefmd/README.md

 1.3 Preparing CHARMM
   * Compile a full version of CHARMM (a 'lite' version will not work)
   * There is a duplicate angle in the protein parameter file that comes with CHARMM that is causing problems with recent versions of CHARMM.
-    If you see the error message:
+You may see the following error message:

       PARRDR> Error: Repeated ANGLE parameter ( 82567): NH2   CT2   CD

-    edit '$CHARMMDATA/par_all36_prot.prm' find the following line and add an exclamation mark in front as below:
+  * If you get the above error, edit '$CHARMMDATA/par_all36_prot.prm', find the following line and add an exclamation mark in front as below:

       !NH2  CT2  CD    52.000   108.0000

 ## 2. How to use locPREFMD